intershop/helm-charts/charts/iom/README.rst

 IOM version, which is 5.0.0 at the time of writing, supports all features that the Helm Charts offer.
 For more information, please consult the reference documentation of `Helm parameters of IOM <docs/ParametersIOM.rst>`_.

+IOM Helm charts are requiring the usage of Helm 3.8 or newer.
+At the time of writing, functionality was tested up to version 3.14 of Helm.

 ..
    Table is commented out, it's used as an internal reference only.